Tripuri people

-The Tripuri people (Kókborok: Tripuri dópha rok), also known as Tripura, Tipra, Twipra, Tipperah, are a Tibeto-Burman-speaking ethnic group of Indian state of Tripura and Bangladesh.
+The Tripuri people, also known as Tripuri, Tripura, Tiprasa, Twipras or Tipperahs, are a Tibeto-Burman-speaking ethnic group of the Indian state of Tripura and the independent nation of Bangladesh.
 They are the descendants of the inhabitants of the Twipra/Tripura Kingdom in North-East India and Bangladesh.
 The Tripuri people through the Manikya dynasty ruled the Kingdom of Tripura for over 600 years starting from 1400 until the kingdom joined the Indian Union on 15 October 1949.

 Tripuri couple in their traditional attire.

 Ancestral origins

 The Tripuri people are part of the Tibeto-Burman ethnic group.
 Historical accounts suggest that they migrated from the upper courses of the Yangtze and Hwang Ho rivers in Western China.
 Over time, they moved through the Himalayas, eventually settling in the region now known as Tripura.

 Ethnically, Tripuris are of the Indo-Mongoloid origin and linguistically fall within the Tibeto-Burman family.
 They speak the Kokborok dialect, similar to other tribal groups in Tripura.